-Comprehensive Rural Development Programme (CRDP)
+Comprehensive Rural Development Programme

 Jacobsdal has been declared a CRDP site and some high impact projects have been presented to the National Department of Public Works for implementation in the CRDP site, the municipality is still awaiting approval of these proposals.

 The upgrading of the stadium has however been completed and the appointment of a Service Provider for the completion of the Recreational Facility is in the process of being finalized by the Department of Rural Development.

-These initiatives have brought about enormous changes in our endeavours to relieve the plight of the poor and to accelerate job creation opportunities.
+These initiatives have brought about enormous changes in our endeavors to relieve the plight of the poor and to accelerate job creation opportunities.
 Putting the limited resources and rich diversity of minds and commitments into one basket has brought light at the end of the dark tunnel.
 Indeed it has brought hope to those in despair and has provided to those in need.
-The municipality is however challenged with the continuous monitoring of the implementation of some of these programmes as some have never been evaluated nor monitored after their launch
+The municipality is however challenged with the continuous monitoring of the implementation of some of these programmes as some have never been evaluated nor monitored after their launch between all these spheres of government.

-LEGISLATIVE AND POLICY FRAMEWORK

-The Constitution stipulates that all three spheres of governance are autonomous but Inter - dependent.
-This in essence calls for rather closer collaboration and effective implementation of intergovernmental relations between all these spheres of government.
 It is very important to note and take cognizance of the fact that most of our national and international policies have a particular bearing on the Provincial and Local spheres of government.
 A few critical ones relevant to LED development are highlighted below.

+4. LEGISLATIVE AND POLICY FRAMEWORK

+The Constitution stipulates that all three spheres of governance are autonomous but Inter - dependent.
+This in essence calls for rather closer collaboration and effective implementation of intergovernmental relations